braden-w/Contacts-App/README.md

 2. Auth: This stores user a user's login status and credentials pulled from Firebase Auth

 3. Buffer: This stores information of the currently edited contact, which is displayed when the modal is opened.
 It is autopopulated when a contact is clicked, and cleared when the "Add Contact" is clicked.

+### Vuexfire

+Vuexfire is used to set a real-time one way binding from a user's contacts on Firestore to their contacts in Vuex.
+Therefore, Firestore is the source of truth over Vuex for **user contacts.**

+When adding and editing contacts, the changes are written to Firestore directly, which are then automatically pulled and updated in the Vuex store, which subsequently updates the application.

+Note that Vuex is the source of truth for most other values, such as the buffer
 - Persistent login
 - Upload (with Firebase storage)